bitovi/react-to-web-component/docs/api.md

   convert to a Web Component.
 - `options` - An set of parameters.

-  - `options.shadow` - Use shadow DOM rather than light DOM.
+  - `options.shadow` - ("open", "closed", undefind) Use the specified shadow DOM mode rather than light DOM.
-  - `options.dispatchEvents` - Will cause dispatchEvent to be called for functions when attribute is not passed (this object should be same type as passed to [Event constructor options](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event#options))
+  - `options.events` - Array of camelCasedProps to dispatch as custom events or a Record of event names to their associated [Event constructor options](https://developer.mozilla.org/en-US/docs/Web/API/Event/Event#options).
+    - When dispatching events from named properties, "on" is stripped from the beginning of the property name if present, and the result is lowercased: the property `onMyCustomEvent` dispatches as "mycustomevent".
   - `options.props` - Array of camelCasedProps to watch as String values or { [camelCasedProps]: "string" | "number" | "boolean" | "function" | "json" }

     - When specifying Array or Object as the type, the string passed into the attribute must pass `JSON.parse()` requirements.